 Knowing that you were born in 1901, I knew you grew up in difficult times.
 I loved the pictures of you and your mother, my great grandmother: Big Mama.
 Since people didn’t smile in photos back then, I was delighted to see you and Big Mama’s smiles in this picture.
 She was obviously a strong, confident and happy woman.

 During your childhood I know that Big Mama helped feed “hobos” and those who were in need.
 So you learned kindness and compassion.
 I can believe that Big Mama taught you confidence by her example.
-I heard that your biological father read to you when you were little so you loved books and instilled that love into your children.
+I heard that your biological father read to you when you were little so you loved books and later instilled that love into your children.

 You met a young Greek immigrant who was 24 years old.
 He was pretty impressive, having come from Greece when he was 14 in 1907.
 And in thirteen years worked his way up from a grocery delivery boy on a bicycle to the wealthy owner of the first bus line in South Carolina.
 He was going places in the business world and evidently was impressed by you too.

 Although Big Mama strongly discouraged it, you at 15 and Henry, age 24, were married.
 Two years later you had my father, James and later three other children.
-Perhaps your mother knew the potential dangers of a marriage between your youth and his extremely different cultural ways.
+Your mother knew the potential dangers of a marriage between your youth and his extremely different cultural ways.